Choose country/ region and language

 What will be changing under NIS2?

-The biggest change is the expanded scope of companies.
-Furthermore, the cybersecurity requirements are now more stringent: Affected companies must take appropriate “state of the art” measures in areas such as risk management, business continuity management (BCM), supply chain security and incident response.
+The most significant change is the expanded scope of companies required to comply.
+Additionally, the cybersecurity requirements are now more stringent: affected companies must implement appropriate “state of the art” measures in areas such as risk management, business continuity management (BCM), supply chain security and incident response.

-In addition, national regulatory authorities have stronger enforcement powers, and there will be greater penalties for violations as well as stricter reporting obligations.
-The latter require companies to report security incidents immediately, but at least within 24 hours of becoming aware of them by submitting an initial early warning report and following up within 72 hours by submitting an updated detailed report.
+In addition, national regulatory authorities now have stronger enforcement powers, with stricter penalties for violations as well as more rigorous reporting obligations.
+Companies will now required to report security incidents promptly — no later than ‘24 hours’ after becoming aware of them by submitting an initial early warning report and following up within 72 hours by submitting an updated detailed report.

 What are the penalties and liability risks?